cmatsuoka/twod/README.md

-twod
+twoD
 ====

-twoD is a very simple 2D gaming engine created for didactic purposes, using Allegro 5.
+twoD is a very simple 2D gaming engine created for didactic purposes using Allegro 5.

-I'm developing this om my free time, so things are going slowly :(
+I'm developing this on my free time, so things are going slowly :(

 *Completed:*
 - basic structure